Reframe – rethink – the madness. It’s the way to freedom.

 From the moment we meet them this is what they do:

-1) Assess Us – For our usefulness and empathy.
+1) Assess Us – For our specific usefulness and empathy.

-2) Win our Trust – So they can steal from us and use us.
+2) Win our Trust – They bait and hook so they can steal from us and use us.

 3) Take – Every thing we have from our money to our hearts.

-4) Ruin – Our lives with guiltless, gleeful abandon.
+4) Ruin – Our lives with gleeful abandon as the scam fades and fails and they bail.

 5) Smear Us – To protect themselves.
 They must appear innocent.